Galib6/Project-Management-Dashboard/README.md

-# Project Management Documentation
+## Project Management Application Documentation

-## Requirements
+## Features:

--Authentication Page:
+## Authentication Page:

-Create a login form using Ant Design for validation.
-Backend authentication is not needed; provide mock responses.
+A login form with validation using Ant Design for UI components and validation feedback.
+Mock response for successful and unsuccessful logins.

+## Projects Overview Page:

--Projects Overview Page: Display projects with options to view, edit, or delete.
-Use React Query to fetch data.
+Displays a list of projects with options to view, edit, or delete.
+Utilizes React Query to fetch project data from a mock API.

+##Project Details Page:
--Project Details Page: Show detailed project information including tasks, team members, and activities.
-Add functionalities to manage tasks and assign team members.
+Shows detailed information of selected project including tasks, team members, and recent activities.
+Functionality to add new tasks and assign team members.

+## Task Management:

+Adding, editing, or marking tasks as completed.
+Detailed view for each task including descriptions, deadlines, and assigned members.
--Task Management: Implement task addition, editing, completion, and detailed view.
-Include drag-and-drop feature for task status using Zustand.
+Drag-and-drop feature for task status management using Zustand for state management

+## Task Filters and Search Functionality:

--Task Filters and Search: Allow filtering tasks by status, due date, or assignee.
-Provide a search bar.
+Filters tasks by status, due date, or assignee.

--Interactive Dashboard: Enhance interactivity using Ant Design components.
-Ensure responsiveness with Tailwind CSS.
-Technical Specifications

--Framework: Next.js for routing and server-side rendering.
+Search bar for quick task lookup.

+## Interactive Dashboard:

+Utilizes Ant Design for modals, dropdowns, and tooltips.
+Responsive components using Tailwind CSS.
+3. Technical Requirements:

+## Framework:

+Next.js

+## State Management:

--State Management: Zustand for global state management.
+Zustand for managing the global state.
+Data Fetching:

--Data Fetching: Use React Query for asynchronous data handling and caching.
+React Query for asynchronous data fetching, state management, and cache management.

+## UI Components:

--UI Components: Utilize Ant Design for pre-built UI components.
+Ant Design for pre-built UI components.
+Styling:

--Styling: Implement Tailwind CSS for responsive design and custom styling.
+Tailwind CSS for responsive design and custom styling.

-## Features Overview
+## Conclusion:

--Authentication: Login form with validation.

--Project Overview: List of projects with options.

--Project Details: Detailed project information and task management.

--Task Management: Add, edit, and complete tasks with drag-and-drop feature.

--Task Filters and Search: Filter tasks and search functionality.

--Interactive Dashboard: Enhanced interactivity using Ant Design components.
+This project management application fulfills all the specified requirements, providing a comprehensive solution for managing projects, tasks, and team activities.
+It incorporates modern frontend technologies to deliver a seamless user experience.

 ## Links